ryan-pickert/sequ/README.md

 **Quick Start Guide**

+Connect your midi devices (if they aren't already) and restart the page.
+The 'devices' slider will default to the last midi device.
+If the slider is on '1', then no devices were detected.
+Device '1' is usually the computer's thru port.
+All devices after '1' are your external devices.

 To generate a sequence:
-1. Set the parameters to your liking and hit the generate button.
+1. Set the parameters to your liking and hit the 'generate' button.
 2. Choose the desired device and midi channel
-3. Hit play to start the sequence.
+3. Hit 'play' to start the sequence.

 Notes:
 - A sequence MUST be generated before starting it.
 Generating a new sequence while it is playing will have no effect until you restart it.